MDRUHULAMIN7/Polytechnic_Managment_System-Backend/README.md

 ### Free-tier hosting note

-If the backend is deployed on a free service that sleeps after inactivity, the first request may be slower.
-The frontend already includes a wake-up modal to explain that delay professionally to visitors while the backend becomes responsive.
+This project is currently deployed on a Render free plan.
+After inactivity, the first request may be slower.
+The frontend already includes a wake-up modal that uses the backend health check to explain that delay more clearly to users.

+## Quality and Maintenance

+This backend is structured for ongoing growth:

+- modular feature-based folders
+- central route registration
+- shared validation and error handling
+- reusable auth and response helpers
+- realtime delivery support through Socket.IO
+- deployable health-check support for monitoring and UX coordination

 ## Demo Access

-If you are using seeded local/demo data, these sample accounts may exist:
+If you are using seeded local or controlled demo data, the following sample accounts may be available:

 - Super Admin
   ID: `0001`